HinChou/XGBoost-and-Deep-Learning-Thoughts/README.md

 * Set weak learner(aka base leaner) as one hidden layer ANN(LSTM, CNN or RNN).
 * Set low learning rate and use CV or OOB for predictive ability testing.

+## Questions:
+* What kind of data should I use for this?